amine-baaa/gruntwork-terraform-on-premise-cloud-aws-wan/README.md

 #### 8. **Transit Gateways**

-- **Role**:
 - Act as a regional interconnect between VPCs.
 - Provide flexible and scalable routing between the Direct Connect Gateways, and on-premises networks.
 - **AWS Network Manager Integratio**
    - Transit Gateway Registration: The Transit Gateway is registered with AWS Network Manager, integrating it into the Cloud WAN Global Network.
    - Peering with Cloud WAN Core Network: A peering connection is established between the Transit Gateway and Cloud WAN Core Network.
 Tags, such as Segment = "hybrid", are applied to specify the network segment for hybrid connectivity, including on-premises networks.